Do you know how to pronounce the letter C in Spanish?

-The letter C in Spanish is pronounced in 3 different ways.
+The letter C may be pronounced in 3 different ways, depending on the following letter.
 Those 3 sounds exist in English, although they usually follow different rules.

 Let’s see the 3 ways of pronouncing letter C: